 - 6. The amortization contribution rate is the level percentage of payroll required to reduce the UAAL to zero over the remaining amortization period.
 The employer contribution rate determined by this valuation will not be effective until two years after the valuation date.
 The determination of the contribution rate reflects this deferral.
 The amortization payment for the applicable fiscal year is first determined based on the individual amortization bases.
 The covered payroll is projected forward for two years, and we then determine the amortization rate by dividing the amortization payment by the projected payroll.
-Contributions are assumed to be made monthly throughout the year. - (a) The UAAL was initially being amortized over the remainder of a closed 30-year period from June 30, 1999.
-In conjunction with The Rhode Island Retirement Security Act of 2011, the amortization period was reset to 25 years as of June 30, 2010 for the UAAL that existed at that time.
+Contributions are assumed to be made monthly throughout the year. - (a) In conjunction with The Rhode Island Retirement Security Act of 2011, the amortization period was reset to 25 years as of June 30, 2010 for the UAAL that existed at that time.
 New gains and losses each year will be amortized over individual 20 year periods.
 At any time that the System is in an overfunded status, the amortization schedule will be a rolling 20 year amortization of any surplus.